-AsyncRAT is the name of a remote access (or administration) tool (RAT).
+AsyncRAT is the name of a remote access or administration tool (RAT).
 RATs are used to control computers remotely, typically for educational, technical support purposes.
-However, there are many cases where cyber criminals try to trick people into installing tools of this type so they could perform various actions on victim's computer that would help them to generate revenue in one or another way.
-Typically, cyber criminals attempt to steal personal, sensitive details or infect computers with other malware.
-Either way, programs like AsyncRAT can be used to cause serious problems, they should be uninstalled as soon as possible.
+In many cases, however, cyber criminals try to trick people into installing these tools to perform various actions on their computers, thereby enabling them to generate revenue.

 |Name||Async remote access trojan|